Guidance on holding case-management meetings

 Holding a case management meeting

-The directions made will be written up by the HO and approved by the Chair.
-This will be circulated to the parties as soon as possible after the meeting.
+The directions will be written up and circulated to the parties as soon as possible after the meeting.

 What directions can the Chair make?

 The Chair can issue directions which the ARB and/or the architect need to follow.
 These directions may include (but are not limited to):

 - time limits for the service and disclosure of evidence;